-Version Date Summary of changes 1.0 October 2016 Tables updated for 2018-19 1.1 June 2019 Link Governor updated to Massimo Bonaddio , Chair of Learning and Wellbeing Committee 1.2 January 2020 Tables updated for 2019-20 Link Governor updated to Jo Feather (Co-Chair) and Jane Chamberlin (Co-Chair) 1.3 January 2021 Added section on 'working to become an anti-racist organisation' Added an additional Objective 4 1.4 January 2022 Update on equalities statistics for students and staff
+Version Date Summary of changes 1.0 October 2016 Tables updated for 2018-19 1.1 June 2019 Link Governor updated to Massimo Bonaddio, Chair of Learning and Wellbeing Committee 1.2 January 2020 Tables updated for 2019-20 1.3 January 2021 Link Governor updated to Jo Feather (Co-Chair) and Jane Chamberlin (Co-Chair) Added section on 'working to become an anti-racist organisation' Added an additional Objective 4 1.4 January 2022 Update on equalities statistics for students and staff 1.5 April 2023 Clarity of diversity being a core value of Cotham School.
+Explanation of the school's commitment to achieving greater equity for students.
+Update to link governor and equalities statistics for students and staff.
+More explanation about what the school means by diversifying and globalising the curriculum.
+Change to Equalities Objective 2 to include SEND students in reduction to high level sanctions.
+Change to Equalities Objective 3 to include the diversity of governors.
+1.6 March 2024 Updating all equalities statistics for students and staff Reviewing and updating annual equalities objectives Adding Part 4 'Addressing LGBTQ+ prejudice and discrimination' including reference to the DfE's draft consultation guidance 'Gender Questioning Children' Updating Ofsted feedback on inclusivity and equality of opportunity

-Approved by Governors:

-Policy Author: JBU

-Next review date: January 2022

-Reviewed by: Domini Leong
+Approved by Governors: March 2024 Policy Author: Joanne Butler Next review date: March 2025 Reviewed by: Domini Leong